edoardotolva/edoardotolva.github.io/_pages/publications.md

     </span>
 </h4>
 <div style="text-align: justify;" class="expandable-section">
 The transport sector is the backbone of international trade and has faced multiple disruptions in recent years.
-I study the substitutability between different transport modes and how mode-specific trade cost shocks affect international trade flows.
-I use the closure of Russian airspace in 2022 as an exogenous change in transport costs to provide novel estimates of the elasticity of substitution between transport modes.
-To quantify the importance of this margin of adjustment in equilibrium, I develop a Ricardian model of international trade with multiple transport modes.
-Modes are substitutable but endogenous congestion forces limit substitutability.
-I apply this framework to quantify the effects of recent trade cost shocks such as the closure of Russian airspace and the Suez Canal blockage.
-Transport mode substitution reduces welfare losses by 4% relative to a non-substitution scenario.
-However, substitution has potentially negative consequences for the carbon footprint of international trade.
-Higher sea transport costs can lead to increased carbon emissions due to substitution toward more carbon-intensive air transport.
+This paper studies how substitution across transport modes shapes international trade, welfare, and carbon emissions.
+Motivated by recent disruptions to air and maritime transport, I develop a quantitative multicountry trade model with multiple transport modes and endogenous congestion costs.
+I estimate the elasticity of substitution between transport modes at the country-pair level using the closure of Russian airspace as a quasi-natural experiment.
+I find an average elasticity of substitution between air and sea transport of 2.6.
+Counterfactual simulations show that allowing for mode substitution attenuates welfare losses from mode-specific transport shocks.
+However, since transport modes differ in carbon intensity, substitution also affects the environmental impact of trade and can weaken the effectiveness of environmental policies.
 <br>
 <b>Presented at: </b> <i>ETSG, UEA European Meeting, GEP-CEPR Postgrad Conference, RIEF, EAYE, SETC, CEP/Warwick Junior Trade Workshop, Napoli Parthenope, Midwest Trade Conference, Norwegian School of Economics, World Bank Annual Conference on Transport Economics 2025.  </i>
 <br>